 Consensus – How are Transactions Verified?

 A consensus mechanism determines how the blockchain reaches consensus.
 In other words, how can we trust that the transaction is valid?
-Every blockchain achieves this in a different way, however they are all based on an advanced study of mathematics called “Cryptography”.
+Every blockchain achieves this differently, however, they are all based on an advanced study of mathematics called “Cryptography”.

 Moving on, Ethereum uses a consensus mechanism called “Proof of Work”, which is the same model that Bitcoin uses.
 To verify a transaction, the system generates a random sum that is so complex, no human could solve it.
 Instead, it requires computational power.